aletoragboigbe-web/aletorlaw.github.io-portfolio/README.md

 - Proficient in building insightful dashboards that communicate trends and KPIs clearly.
 - Strong storytelling and presentation skills to deliver impactful insights to stakeholders.

+### 🛠️ SQL
+- Proficient in writing complex queries to extract, manipulate, and analyze data from relational databases.
+- Experienced in query optimization and working efficiently with large datasets.
 ---

 ## 🎓 Certifications